robenkleene/design-references/adobe-after-effects/trapcode-form.md

 2. Right-click in timeline panel and choose "New" -> "Solid", and click "Make Comp Size"
 3. Right-click the solid and add the Trapcode Form affect to it

+## Tips

+- Using blend mode "Add" overlapping particles brighten
+- Fractal Field Affect Size is good for smoothing out pixels, especially when also using a high number of particles

 ## Gradients

 - To remove a gradient stop, just drag it off, to add one double-click on the gradient.